 Laurie Asch has been teaching piano and voice at Milwaukee Montessori since 2012.
 She received her Bachelor's Degree in music education from St. Olaf College with a triple emphasis on piano, voice, and violin.
 Her master's degree in Music Education is from UW-Madison.
 Mrs. Asch is currently directing orchestras ages 5-8 at Bayside Middle School and in Fox Point.
 She also teaches three violin ensemble classes at Tamarack Waldorf School in Milwaukee.
 Laurie performs in the Festival City Symphony, noted for its educational concerts.

 She also performs regularly in string trios or quartets at weddings.
 Previously she sang in Master Singers, and accompanied numerous recitals as a pianist.
-Laurie has taught many facets of music in various school systems including elementary music, orchestra, world drumming, choir and piano.
-Laurie has also enjoyed traveling to many parts of the world ; Austria, India, Mexico, and Tanzania and has often studied/performed music there.
+Laurie has taught many facets of music in various school systems including elementary music, orchestra, world drumming, choir, and piano.
+Laurie has also enjoyed traveling to and performing music in many parts of the world including Austria, India, Mexico, and Tanzania.
 Laurie is married and has three grown children.

 She has enjoyed leading her own classroom, and sharing in the growth and learning the children experience there each year.
 In her free time, Kara enjoys biking, hiking, and attending Brewer and Packer games.
 She is always looking for a good book to read and new restaurants to try in the area.
 Kara loves to travel, and her favorite place to visit is her grandfather's childhood home in Switzerland.